 All soils are screened.
-Plowzone and features containing light concentrations of artifacts were passed through a 1⁄4-inch mesh hardware cloth.
+Plowzone and features containing light concentrations of artifacts were passed through a 1/4-inch mesh hardware cloth.
 Artifact rich-features are water-screened using 1/16th inch mesh.

-Soil chemistry samples are collected from both soil layers and feature fills.
-Virginia Tech has agreed to analyze the soil chemistry and report the results back to the GWF.
+Soil chemistry samples are collected from both plowed soils and feature fills.
+University of Delaware has agreed to analyze the soil chemistry and report the results back to the GWF.